 Using a triangular bandage for an arm sling is way old school.
 Learn three simple ways to use a coat and an extra T-shirt for a makeshift sling.

-When calling in an wilderness emergency to 911, take a few minutes and gather some critical information before you make the call.
+When reporting a wilderness emergency to 911, take a few minutes and gather some critical information before you make the call.

 Latex gloves for your first aid kit can be tricky to store.
 Fortunately a pair fits perfectly in a 35 mm film can.
 (Remember those?)